-The planet ruling Aquarius is Uranus, Harbinger of the Unexpected.
-I have found roots for this association in the myth of the ancient Greek god Ganymede, for whom the constellation of Aquarius is named.
-Ganymede was a beautiful young boy from Troy, nothing but a humble shepherd, completely unaware that Zeus had been watching him and become enamored by his beauty.
-Zeus transformed himself into an eagle and proceeded to abduct Ganymede directly from his pasture – unexpected indeed!
-From thereafter, Ganymede was one of Zeus’s lovers, and the only to be granted the boon of immortality.
-Ganymede was made the official cupbearer to all the gods; we know him now as Aquarius, “the water bearer.”
+Aquarius can be emotionally detached, aloof, torn between love of solidarity and love of solitude.
+The ruling planet of Aquarius is Uranus, Harbinger of the Unexpected.
+Consider the Greek myth of boy-turned-god Ganymede, for whom Aquarius is named.
+Ganymede was a beautiful young boy from Troy, just a humble shepherd, completely unaware that Zeus was watching him and had become enamored by his beauty.
+Zeus transformed into an eagle and abducted Ganymede right from his pasture.
+Ganymede became – against his will – a consort of Zeus, and was, out of all Zeus’ lovers, the only one to be granted immortality.
+Ganymede was also designated the cupbearer to the gods; we know him now as Aquarius, “the water bearer.”

 Yes, this “boy” was a “lover” of Zeus.
-Plenty of portrayals suggest his abduction and liaison were non-consensual, not to mention morally questionable.
-Could we have discovered another root here, perhaps the root of Aquarius’ fiery passion for social justice?
-His undying progressive nature?
-The root of his scream, shrill as winter dawn, ricocheting from city corridor to corridor, fighting for the rights of all?
+His abduction and liaison were clearly non-consensual and morally corrupt.
+Is this the root of Aquarius’ fiery passion for social justice?
+The root of his scream, clear as dawn, ricocheting down the wintry corridor?

 First notable day: the sun meets up with Saturn in Aquarius for a mighty conjunction on Jan 23.
 When this conjunction came around last year (Jan 13, 2020 to be exact), life was pretty heavy for me.
 Sometimes cynical Saturn does this.
 He puts a lot of pressure on us, especially when it comes to how we feel about our future and career.